Choosing the right electronic payment system for your business

 Credit Card Terminal

 Credit card readers and terminals are located in your physical location, in-store.
-Previously labelled “dummy terminals” they’re getting smarter, and smarter.
+Previously labeled “dummy terminals” they’re getting smarter, and smarter.
 Many terminal devices, through the magic of the cloud, are now connected to the world of apps, capable of doing, and connecting to, more than they ever.
 For the most part, they allow you to quickly and easily accept credit and debit cards, and other payments, while using the latest chip security technology.

 Pros: Secure transactions including the latest EMV chip technology, accept NFC/contactless payments such as Apple Pay and Android Pay, better processing rates, easy to use, less expensive to implement than an integrated system, little training required